gabrielfalcao/HTTPretty/README.md

     expect(response3.status_code).to.equal(202)
     expect(response3.text).to.equal('second and last response')
 ```
+## streaming responses

-## Expect a streaming response by registering a generator response body.
+Mock a streaming response by registering a generator response body.

 ```python
 import requests